 To be considered for an academic scholarship you must:

-- Submit your completed application for admission, including official transcripts, standardized test scores, essay, and one letter of recommendation.
-January 1 for Musical Theatre applicants.
+- Submit your completed application for admission, including official transcripts, standardized test scores, essay, and one letter of recommendation by January 15 (January 1 for Musical Theatre applicants).

 - Complete an audition, if required (audition results are a factor in scholarship awards);